Employment Law

 Get Answers Now

 If your employment ends in BC before or after a statutory holiday, your employer must pay you any accrued holiday pay.
-This applies even if you did not work on the holiday.
-Termination without proper compensation violates BC’s ESA.
+This applies even if you didn’t work on the holiday.
+Termination without proper compensation violates the ESA.

 If you’ve been terminated without cause or for cause in BC before or after a stat holiday, it’s crucial to understand your rights.
 The Vancouver employment lawyers at Samfiru Tumarkin LLP can review your situation and help you understand your rights under BC law.